Why ROI and PR Mix Like Oil and Water

 How do you measure public relations (PR)?
 I recommend measuring attitudes and behaviours using questionnaires, rating scales, interviews, reports (logs, journals, diaries, etc.), and observations.

-My recommendation: I recommend the Sociological Method for getting valuable and actionable results from measuring public relations.
+The general recommendation for PR measurement: I recommend the sociological method for getting valuable and actionable results from measuring public relations.
 This means measuring attitudes and behaviours.
 5Silfwer, J. (2021, March 4).
 Methods of Measuring Public Relations.
 Doctor Spin | The PR Blog. https://doctorspin.net/measuring-public-relations/

 Attitude Measurements in PR